JKorf/CryptoExchange.Net/README.md

 Alternatively, sponsor me on Github using [Github Sponsors](https://github.com/sponsors/JKorf).

 ## Release notes
+* Version 5.2.4 - 31 Jul 2022
+    * Added handling of PlatformNotSupportedException when trying to use websocket from WebAssembly
+    * Changed DataEvent to have a public constructor for testing purposes
+    * Fixed EnumConverter serializing values without proper quotes
+    * Fixed websocket connection reconnecting too quickly when resubscribing/reauthenticating fails

 * Version 5.2.3 - 19 Jul 2022
     * Fixed socket getting disconnected when `no data` timeout is reached instead of being reconnected